-A versatile modern kitchen requires a layered and responsive lighting scheme that can keep up with changing demands as day turns to night.
-That's why our modern kitchen lighting ideas are worth investigating.
+A versatile, contemporary kitchen requires a layered and responsive lighting scheme that can keep up with changing demands as day turns to night.

-The best schemes combine all the key lighting types – general, task, ambient and decorative – creating depth, marking out different zones and to help with clear and safe passage through the space.
+These lighting ideas for modern kitchens combine all the key lighting types – general, task, ambient and decorative – creating depth, marking out different zones and helping to create a clear and safe passage through the space.

 ‘There is nothing worse than a dimly lit work area,’ says Melissa Klink, Head of Design at Harvey Jones.
 ‘Make sure to position spotlights or pendants directly above key areas to ensure the light isn’t blocked when you stand at the sink, hob or work top.’

-Task lighting can be discreet and hidden under wall cupboards or shelving but you can also make a feature of it with designer wall lights that can be angled to direct brightness where it is needed.
+Task lighting can be discreet and hidden under wall cupboards or shelving, but you can also make a feature of it with designer kitchen wall lighting ideas that can be angled to direct brightness where it is needed.